NCC Students Engage in a Diverse and Rewarding Academic Life

 Our motto – ‘Sow to Harvest’ – has been foundational to the development of a culture within Nambour Christian College, which reaches out to others, both in the local community on the Sunshine Coast and into foreign countries less fortunate than ours.

-Examples of this global focus can be seen in the Mission Trips and Sister School agreements detailed below.
+Examples of this global focus can be seen in the Service Trips and Sister School agreements detailed below.

-They travel to remote villages and share the Gospel message with schools, churches and local communities through creative and performing arts activities.
-For many students this is a timely opportunity for spiritual growth prior to them leaving school.
+This trip is available to Year 11 students during the September school holidays.
+The team travel to remote villages and share the Gospel message with schools, churches and local communities through creative and performing arts activities.
+For many students, this is a timely opportunity for spiritual growth prior to their final year of school.

-Our students assist with the annual fundraising by the Gulf CC students at the local rodeo, spend time in their classrooms, build lasting friendships, work on projects around the school grounds and gain a better appreciation for the indigenous culture.
+This opportunity is provided for Year 9 students to spend time at Gulf Christian College in Normanton.
+Students assist with the annual fundraising for the school by volunteering at the Normanton Rodeo.
+They also spend time in the classrooms, building lasting friendships, work on projects around the school grounds and gain a better appreciation for the indigenous culture and Australian outback.

 Since September 2000, when NCC entered into the sister school agreement with the Kyung Hwa Girls Middle & High School in South Korea, students from both schools have shared many beneficial experiences.